-To date, over 50 organisations have used HQAI's services.
+To date, over 69 organisations are covered by HQAI's services.

-Their diversity in terms of sizes (1 to 150 country programmes), types (UN agency, group, national, international) and mandates (humanitarian, development, advocacy) demonstrates the flexibilityof the CHS as a standard, and of HQAI's methods to measure its application.
+Their diversity in terms of sizes (1 to 150 country programmes), types (UN agency, groups, networks, national, international) and mandates (humanitarian, development, advocacy) demonstrates the adaptabilityof the CHS as a standard, and of HQAI's methods to measure its application.